shorepine/tulipcc/tulip_board.md

 Please be careful using unprotected batteries like this.
 Don't leave them unattended while you're setting them up.
 Tulip's board has no protection for inverted polarity or low (or high) voltage.

 ![Battery setup](https://github.com/bwhitman/tulipcc/raw/main/pics/battery.jpg)

+## MIDI

+The 3.5mm MIDI jacks are for Type A TRS MIDI connectors.
+If you want to wire them to full size MIDI connectors, you should get [Type A converters.](https://www.amazon.com/ZAWDIO-Breakout-LittleBits-Female-Electribe/dp/B08WHSP7ZL/).
+You can also get Type-A to Type-B converter cables if your equipment is mostly Type B.

+## Flash and startup

 After you're done assembling, [read about how to compile and flash Tulip](tulip_flashing.md).